rodrigopr/scared/README.md

 case class Server(id: Long, load: Double, name: String, ip: String, enviroment: String, group: String, roles: List[String])
 ```

+All entities must have a id attribute,
+the library will look first for one with the annotation @Id,
+if not fould will use the one with name `id`.

-All indexes are automatically handled at save/update/delete.
+Indexes are automatically handled at save/update/delete.

 Serialization is done by default using Kryo, but can be changed easily, look at `src/example` folder.